How Red Bull Uses Influencer Marketing to Energize Its Brand

 Opportunities for Co-Branded Content Creation

-Now, Red Bull never viewed influencers simply as a promotional channel — but a part of Red Bull participates in the making of their content.
-These unique consumer insights paired with the creative skills of influencers enables the brand to co-create videos, live stream events, or exclusive behind-the-scenes content with the participating influencers.
+Now, Red Bull never viewed influencers simply as a promotional channel, but as a part of Red Bull that participates in the making of their content.
+These unique consumer insights, paired with the creative skills of influencers enables the brand to co-create videos, live stream events, or exclusive behind-the-scenes content with the participating influencers.

 Red Bull Media House x Long-Form